thomasvt/Box2DNet/README.md

 ## Description

-This is a .NET 8.0 PInvoke wrapper for **Box2d v3.x** for .NET games that have their own engine.
-The wrapper is generated using a homebrew tool that parses the Box2D C code and generates the C# wrapper.
+This is a .NET 8.0 PInvoke wrapper for [Box2d v3.x](https://github.com/erincatto/box2d) for .NET games that have their own engine.

-The tool also brings in the C comments, so code completion is quite rich (thank Erin for the quality doc).
-You may also *goto definition* because there is more comment than what code completion picks up.
+A custom tool parses the Box2D C code and generates the C# wrapper code.

-Next to the codegen output, I added a few reusable helpers like wiring the new multithreading support of Box2d to .NET Task Parallel Library.
+Next to the generated wrapper, a few reusable helpers are manually added to ease working with native pointers and wiring the new multithreading support of Box2d to .NET Task Parallel Library.

-## License
+> This is not a rigorously tested wrapper project.
+I'm doing this for my own game but it turned out pretty complete, so I'm sharing it.

-I don't know much about licenses, but you may do whatever you like with the code in this repo.
-Don't forget to check the Box2D repo's license, though, as you're using dlls made by them.
+> This may not work in Unity, especially the .NET Task wrapping, it's meant for stand-alone use in .NET code, for instance with Monogame.

-## DISCLAIMER
+### License

-> This wrapper is very young and largely untested.
-I'm doing this for my own Monogame game but it turned out pretty well, so I'm sharing it.
-But there may come breaking changes when i fix bugs or find better ways of doing things, especially in the C# helper code.
+You may do whatever you like with the code in this repo.
+Don't forget to respect the [Box2d v3.x](https://github.com/erincatto/box2d) license, though!

-> This will probably not work in Unity, it's meant for stand-alone use in .NET code.
+## Manual

-## Naming conventions
+Box2DNet uses no abstraction layer: you work with functions and types directly wrapping the original C constructs with the **exact same** identifier.
+So you can use the original [Box2d manual](https://box2d.org/documentation/) 'as is'.

-I don't like wrappers that need their own manual, so Box2DNet uses the exact same naming and types as the C original.
-The Box2D manual is therefore 99% applicable to Box2dNet too.
+### Include Box2DNet in your game

-All Box2D API functions (marked ```B2API``` in the C code) map to C# methods with the same name in static class ```Box2dNet.Interop.B2Api```.
-So, B2Api is the place to be.
+There's no nuget package.
+Just clone ```Box2DNet``` next to your game folder and include the ```.csproj``` into your game solution.

-Some .NET helper-code is in the other files as partial classes and extention methods.
+This will build the Box2DNet project along with your game.
+When you build in DEBUG it will use native ```box2dd.dll```, when you build in RELEASE it will use native ```box2d.dll```.

-## What's included?
+> The debug version ```box2dd.dll``` will quit your game when you did something wrong: this helps for debugging your programming mistakes.

-### B2API Functions
+### The Box2D API

-Most of the ```B2API``` marked functions are there, along with the types they require.
+All Box2D functions are available as C# methods in static class ```Box2dNet.Interop.B2Api```.
+Original comments are also available, so code completion is quite rich.

 NOT included: